 Is Jesus His own Father?

-This question was asked by a trinity believer because Trinitarians believes that Jesus and the father are two separate wills, and are two separate persons working as one.
-It is important to understand their logic, because by their lodic we will prove that God is one and not three.
+This question was asked by a trinity believer because Trinitarians believe that Jesus and the father are two separate wills, and are two separate persons working as one.
+It is important to understand their logic because by their logic we will prove that God is one and not three.
 Trinitarians will not confess that the father and the son are two difference Gods working together as one, although they often refer to the father as “FATHER GOD”.
-The core of the trinity doctrine causes them to believe that the son helped the father create him-self, and so the son must at the least get half the credit and half the fatherhood.
-Furthermore, there own doctrine teaches that the father is not God and the son is not God and the holy Ghost is not God, but together the father, son and Holy Ghost they make up the one God.
-So without the son there is no God, and without the God there is no creation.
-Therefore we must conclude since the three are working together as one, they must all share the fatherhood since they all makeup the Godhead.
-We’re all aware that the doctrine of the trinity clearly teaches that the father, son and Holy Ghost are coequal.
+The core of the Trinity doctrine causes them to believe that the son helped the father create himself, and so the son must at the least get half the credit and half the fatherhood.
+Furthermore, there own doctrine teaches that the father is not God and the son is not God and the Holy Ghost is not God, but together the father, son and Holy Ghost they make up the one God.
+So without the son, there is no God, and without the God, there is no creation.
+Therefore we must conclude since the three are working together as one, they must all share the fatherhood since they all make up the Godhead.
+We’re all aware that the doctrine of the Trinity clearly teaches that the father, son and Holy Ghost are coequal.
 Coequal means equal in size, rank, or status to another.
 If this is true then the father is the son and the son is the father and the Holy Ghost is the father and the son.
-Thus, the son is his own father by the teaching of the trinity since there is no God without the son.
+Thus, the son is his own father by the teaching of the Trinity since there is no God without the son.

 The Monotheist belief teaches there is ONLY ONE GOD and that God is along GOD by himself.

 “Was Jesus praying to Himself in the Garden of Gethsemane?
 If Jesus was praying to the divine side of Himself, then isn’t He still praying to Himself”?